Joeewan/data-analyst-portfolio/README.md

 # 📊 Joseph Ewan - Data Analyst Portfolio

-Welcome to my **Data Analyst Portfolio** — a collection of projects demonstrating my skills in SQL, Python, and data visualization.
+Welcome to my **Data Analyst Portfolio** — a collection of projects demonstrating my skills in SQL, Python, and data visualization/analysis.
-Each project focuses on solving real-world problems, cleaning and analyzing data, and communicating insights effectively.
+Each project focuses on solving real-world problems, cleaning and analyzing data, and communicating insights effectively using real-world data sets.

 ---